Outcome-Constrained Large Language Models for Countering Hate Speech: Results and Analysis

-\textbf{Quality of Generated Texts} Figure~\ref{fig:quality} presents the visualization of GRUEN metrics, which are used to evaluate the quality of generated texts.
-The grammaticality scores measure the grammatical correctness.
-Texts generated by language models generally have higher grammatical scores than reference texts (0.77), except the baseline\_generation (0.73), effective\_finetune (0.77) and reentry\_finetune (0.76).
-The models finetuned with real Reddit conversations, i.e., effective\_finetune and reentry\_finetune, might have learned human informal expressions on social media, thus having a lower grammaticality score.
-Although the benchmark datasets, CONAN, and MultiCONAN are also human-generated replies, they are by crowdsourcing workers and NGO experts who may use a more formal language than social media users, therefore LLMs finetuned with these data generate texts with higher grammaticality scores.
+\paragraph{Quality of Generated Counterspeech} Table~\ref{t:quality} presents the evaluation using stylistic metrics.
+Grammaticality scores measure grammatical correctness.
+Texts generated by language models generally have higher grammatical scores than the reference (0.77), except the ones finetuned with Reddit conversation data: civility (0.77) and reentry (0.76).
+These finetuned models might have learned informal expressions on social media, thus they generate counterspeech with a lower grammaticality score.
+Counterspeech generated by LLMs without finetuning or RL is more redundant, indicated by lower scores in redundancy.
+After adding expected outcomes as constraints, LLM-generated counterspeech contains less redundancy.
+The focus scores of counterspeech generated by \textit{instruction prompts} are also much lower.
+In models with \textit{finetuning} and \textit{RL}, the focus scores are much higher.